Frequently Asked Questions | National Humanities Center

 What areas of research does the National Humanities Center support?

-In addition to scholars from all fields of the humanities, the Center accepts applications from individuals in the natural and social sciences, the arts, the professions, and public life provided those projects are informed by and significantly contribute to humanities scholarship.
+In addition to scholars from all fields of the humanities, the Center accepts applications from individuals in the natural and social sciences, the arts, the professions, and public life provided those projects are informed by and significantly contribute to humanities research and scholarship.
 Humanities scholarship is interpretive and makes logical arguments from evidence, often texts.
 It aims to define and understand problems rather than effect immediate policy outcomes.

 What kinds of scholarly work are eligible for fellowship support?